v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 > Now, as Cohler and Fenton slid his death letter across the table, Kalanick wondered how long they had been plotting his demise.
 It was the ultimate betrayal.
 Kalanick was lashing out like a cornered animal.
 He wouldn’t take it lying down.
 He wouldn’t accede to their demands.
 He was going to fight.

-I didn't think that a board member would hatch such a secret and elaborate plan to replace the company's CEO.
-It was crazy to hear that it was such a bitter fight.
+Bill planned for every possible response from Travis and forced his hand.
+It was crazy for me to learn that a company's investors were bitterly fighting its CEO.

 Travis agreed to resign but he probably didn't see what was coming next.